 LAST SPEECHES: I do flow last speeches, and I don't protect against new content in the last speech.
 If you spot your opponent bringing up new content and think this is unfair, say "point of order."
 I will stop time and you can state why you think this is unfair.
 Your opponents will have an opportunity to respond, then state "start time" and continue their speech.
 I will not allow back-and-forth discussion between debaters in the point-of-order.

 THEORY: I will vote on theory if I think there was abuse by your opponents and you’re able to justify a) that real abuse occurred, and b) that it harmed you / your ability to win the round.
 I don’t like friv T.

 KRITIK: I’m not a huge fan of the kritik, if you feel you have to go for it make sure before that speech that your opponents are comfortable responding to it.
 If you have the K pre-prepped before the round and plan to run it regardless of what your opponent says, you should tell your opponents / the judge that.
-I have a very limit base of K literature, so don't assume that I know what K you're going for and be prepared to explain how it works to me in-round.
+I have a very limited base of K literature, so assume I've never heard of the K you're going for and be prepared to explain how it works to me in-round.
 I will be receptive to arguments that Ks are abusive to non-tech debaters; my personal opinion (though you can convince me to vote otherwise) is that K's should only be used when obviously necessary (e.g. res forces a racist advocacy, etc).